apshen/arageli/readme.txt

 Besides these bugs please note that different components in this release do not have consistent and solid interface because they all are in different stages of development.
-Several functions have warning records (find WARNING! in sources) about various aspects of their implementation.
+Several functions have warning records (search for "WARNING!" in sources) about various negative aspects of their implementation.
 Some functions marked as incorrect (you will permanently have a run-time error if call them).
 A lot of algorithm implementations is naive, so do not expect superb performance from them.

 ********************************************************************